JuliaAI/MLJ.jl/ROADMAP.md

 -   Offer state-of-art tools for model **composition** and model **optimization** (hyper-parameter tuning)

--   Avoid common **pain-points** of other frameworks:
+-   Avoid common **pain-points** of other frameworks with MLJ:

-	-   identifying all models that solve a given task
+	-   identify and list all models that solve a given task

-	-   routine operations requiring a lot of code
+	-   easily perform routine operations requiring a lot of code

-	-   passage from data source to algorithm-specific data format
+	-   easily transform data, from source to algorithm-specific data format

-	-   probabilistic predictions: inconsistent representations, lack of options for performance evaluation
+	-   make use of probabilistic predictions: no more inconsistent representations / lack of options for performance evaluation

 -   Add some focus to julia machine learning software development more